GSA-TTS/FAC/tools/workbook-generator/README.md

 ## Requirements

-1. In `data`, place the file `allfac22.sqlite3`.
+1. In `data/ay22`, place the file `allfac22.sqlite3`.
 This is currently hard-coded into `models.py`.
 For now/for the spike, 2022 data should be plenty.
 2. In `templates`, place recent workbook template files.
 Their names are also hard-coded into the script.
 If we change the workbook names (which, in theory, we're going to, to add version numbers...) this will break.
 If we keep this tool, we can be smarter about this.
 3. The directory `output` will be created by the script.

 The sqlite file can be found in our GDrive.
+Or, you can use `generate-sqlite-files` to create one from a Census `.zip` file of the AY22 data.

 ## Notes

-All of the data in the SQLite file is, as far as we know, guaranteed to be public.
+All of the data in the SQLite file is guaranteed to be public.
 The SQLite file was generated from the pipe-delimited CSVs that Census distributes on their website.
 So, it is data that Census published, and we converted from CSV to SQLite.

 The `models.py` file was generated with the `pwiz` tool.
 It is part of the `peewee` suite of tools that are associated with that (small?)
 Python ORM.